zenodeapp/shielded-swap/README.md

 #### namRpc and osmoRpc

 Make sure to also include the port number for `osmoRpc`, else `osmosisd` won't let transactions through.
 Possibly also the case for `namRpc`.

+#### namImplicitKey and namTransparent

+Make sure to let these two point to the same address.

 #### osmoKey and osmoAddress